simboje/photosimba/README.md

 Basic steps:
 1. Have a working OpenJDK17 on your system (other versions will work but this one is tested)
 2. Download launchj4 and unpack it so that you have the following structure 'slike/launch4j/launch4j.exe'
+3. Maven installed and added to path
 3. Run 'package_jre_and_exe.bat' from cmd, it will:<br>
+  3.1 Check maven version and build jar 'mvn clean compile assembly:single'<br>
+  3.2 Run junit tests with maven
-  3.1 Delete build/* dir if it exists (clean)<br>
+  3.3 Delete build/* dir if it exists (clean)<br>
-  3.2 Check jlink location and invoke jlink and create build/jre-17 (custom jre that contains only modules required for this program)<br>
+  3.2 Check jlink and invoke jlink and create build/jre-17 (custom jre that contains only modules required for this program)<br>
   3.3 Invoke launch4j with config file launch4j_config_jre-17.xml to create appropriate executable build/slike.exe.

 Note: entire build/ directory should be packed as zip for a release and it should contain build/slike.exe and build/jre-17 directory.